Standing closet with open drawers filled with clothes, shoe rack, tote boxes

 10. DIY whenever possible

 It can take a bit of practice to work out what’s worth saving, but college will make you an expert on repurposing items.
 There are plenty of cute craft ideas to help you stay organized and save money.
-Use plastic or glass bottles to save your change in.
+Use plastic or glass bottles to save your change.
 (You’ll need it!)
 Old boxes can be set under your desk or in your closet for extra storage.
 Check out some cute ideas for decorating online and make use of your used items.

 Related: Operation Anti-Clutter: How to Clean Up Your Dorm Room

-College means a tight budget and tighter living quarters.
+College dorm life means a tight budget and tighter living quarters.
 Maximizing both takes a little thinking and a lot of creative DIY.
 But these hacks can help you keep the clutter out of your space without spending a bundle on storage or carrying around things you don’t need.
 Every little bit helps, and not only will these space-saving hacks help you claim every inch of your space, but they’ll free up some of your cash too.

 Move-in day is just around the corner!
 For more dorm room hacks and college life advice, check out our Student Life section.